buildbobby/leetcode/README.md

-# solutions to lc problems to interview prep
+# solutions to lc problems for interview prep